p2pu/erasmus-partner-site/facilitate.md

 ---
 title: Facilitate
+welcome: |
-welcome: | (Partner name) is bringing learning circles to (city/country) in 2020!
+    (Partner name) is bringing learning circles to (city/country) in 2020!

     Learning circles are free, interest-driven study groups that are led by a facilitator.
 The facilitator does not have to be an expert in the subject, so with a little practice and training, anybody can facilitate.

     If you’re interested in participating, explore the resources below and contact us to get involved!

-tagline: Anybody can facilitate a learning circle.
-Learn more about what facilitator do by reviewing these resources.
 resources_title: Facilitator resources
 resources:
 - title: Courses for learning circles